Scopula sentinaria

-Scopula sentinaria is a moth of the family Geometridae.
+Scopula sentinaria is a species of moth of the family Geometridae.
 It is found from Alaska to Labrador, south in the prairies to southern Manitoba, Saskatchewan, Alberta and British Columbia.
 In the mountains it ranges south to Colorado.
 The species is also found in northern Russia and the Sayan Mountains.
 The habitat consists of dry shrubby clearings and edges.

 The wingspan is 20–27 mm.
 Adults are on wing from early June to late July in one generation in North America.

 Larvae have been reared on Polygonum aviculare.
 Fourth or fifth instar larvae overwinter.